couchbasecloud/terraform-provider-couchbase-capella/examples/allowlists/README.md

 This example shows how to create and manage Projects in Capella.

-This creates a new allowlist in the selected Capella cluster. and lists existing Projects in the organization.
+This creates a new allowlist in the selected Capella cluster.
 It uses the organization ID, projectId and clusterId to do so.

 To run, configure your Couchbase Capella provider as described in README in the root of this project.